cycomachead/fa19-moocbase/hw0-README.md

 5. You need to run Docker from a Windows account with Administrator privileges.

-## Getting the class docker image
+## Getting the Class Docker Image

-The next step is to get the class docker image.
+The next step is to get the class Docker image.
 To do this, *get on a good internet connection*, open a terminal on your computer and run